Libraries have a wealth of events and services that are severely underutilized due to the frustrating nature of current channels of discovery.

 Problem space

-There is a disconnect here; libraries are universally seen as cornerstones of educational, cultural, and social value, but their services are incredibly underutilized by the same population holding these values.
+Libraries are universally seen as cornerstones of educational, cultural, and social value.
+However, their services are underutilized by the same population holding these values.
+Why?

 94% of the population agree that having a public library greatly improves the quality of life in a community.